Fusarium oxysporum

 Fusarium oxysporum (Schlecht as emended by Snyder and Hansen), an ascomycete fungus, comprises all the species, varieties and forms recognized by Wollenweber and Reinking within an infrageneric grouping called section Elegans.
 It is part of the family Nectriaceae.

 Although their predominant role in native soils may be as harmless or even beneficial plant endophytes or soil saprophytes, many strains within the F. oxysporum complex are soil borne pathogens of plants, especially in agricultural settings.

 Taxonomy

 While the species, as defined by Snyder and Hansen, has been widely accepted for more than 50 years, more recent work indicates this taxon is actually a genetically heterogeneous polytypic morphospecies, whose strains represent some of the most abundant and widespread microbes of the global soil microflora.

-Genome

-The Fot1 family of transposable elements was first discovered by Daboussi et al., 1992 in several formae speciales and Davière et al., 2001 and Langin et al., 2003 have since found them in most strains at copy numbers as high as 100.
+Genomics

+The Fot1 family of transposable elements is prevalent within the Fusarium oxysporum species complex, although its distribution varies among strains, with copy numbers ranging from zero to more than 100.

+Two chromosome-level genome assemblies of F. oxysporum strains were published in 2026.
+The 57.6 Mb assembly of the biocontrol strain FO12 includes 14 chromosome-scale scaffolds among 46 total scaffolds, comprising 10 core and four accessory chromosomes; it has a BUSCO completeness of 99.6% and contains 16,068 predicted protein-coding genes.
+The gap-free, near telomere-to-telomere assembly of the tobacco root rot pathogen strain Fo-129 spans 52.9 Mb in 14 pseudochromosomes, comprising 11 core and three accessory chromosomes, plus one unanchored scaffold; it has a BUSCO completeness of 96.9% and contains 15,102 predicted protein-coding genes.